- Wearing a Mask

 Signage has been installed at building entrances to remind faculty, staff, students and any visitors or members of the public of the mask use requirement.
-Hand sanitizers are also being installed at the entrances to publicly accessible buildings.
+Hand sanitizers have also been installed at the entrances to publicly accessible buildings.

 The current list of publicly accessible buildings and spaces, offices that are now open and hours of operation are listed on the Building Updates webpage.

 When wearing a face covering, remember the following:

 - Masking for source control protects others around you by catching your own droplets.

-- Ensure the mask covers both the nose, mouth and chin.
+- Ensure the mask securely covers both the nose, mouth and chin.